hajimariyam/SportCave/README.md

 ### App Evaluation
 - **Category:** Sports / Social
-- **Mobile:** Check for scoring updates and post reactions on-the-go, use camera/gallery to post photos to reactions feed and update profile photo.
+- **Mobile:** Check for scoring updates and post reactions on-the-go; use camera/gallery to post photos to Social stream and update profile photo.
 - **Story:** SportCave allows users to receive updates for different sports in one location rather than scouring different platforms for each sport.
 - **Market:** Any sports fan would enjoy this app.
 Present sports scores apps do not allow for individual user accounts and social interaction; on SportCave,  users can connect with fellow fans by sharing reactions.
 - **Habit:**  Users can check back as often as they'd like, multiple times a day.